Early Years Foundation Stage

 4. Literacy

 Children are given access to a wide range of reading materials.
 Books, stories, poems and songs are an important part of the setting experience.
-We follow the Department for Educations Phonics programme which encourages the children to listen to and link a wide variety of sounds which will lead to linking sounds and letters before reading and writing.
+We follow the Department for Education’s Phonics programme which encourages the children to listen to and link a wide variety of sounds which leads to linking sounds and letters before reading and writing.

 6. Understanding the World

-The children will be given opportunities to explore, observe and find out about all aspects of their world.
-They will be encouraged to talk about their own lives and families and to become aware of similarities and differences between themselves and others.
-Children will investigate and be involved in activities which increase their knowledge and understanding of objects, materials, animals, plants, the environment and technology.
+The children are given opportunities to explore, observe and find out about all aspects of their world.
+They are encouraged to talk about their own lives and families and to become aware of similarities and differences between themselves and others.
+Children investigate and are involved in activities which increase their knowledge and understanding of objects, materials, animals, plants, the environment and technology.